elomarii/CTF_4_DAY/THM/Agent_Sudo.md

 > From,\
 > Agent R

 The message mentions the `User-Agent` http header.
-There should be a perticular codename that will give us access to more pages in the web app.
+There should be a particular codename that will give us access to more pages in the web app.
 Back to the hint in the room description, `C` is the actual user-agent that should be used.
 We can use many tools to edit the user-agent header; a browser plugin, burpsuite, curl, ...

 Once the request made, we get redirected to `/agent_C_attention.php`: